-This message is on behalf of hospitals in the Champlain region.
+This is a joint message from chiefs-of-staff at hospitals in the Champlain Region

 OTTAWA – June 10, 2020 – Hospitals in the Champlain Region are taking a safe, coordinated and gradual approach to increasing scheduled services, which were postponed at the beginning of the COVID-19 pandemic.
 While hospitals and their clinicians are eager to care for as many patients as safely possible, this measured...

 Posted on Friday, June 05, 2020 09:43 AM